 Pyrenean Mountain Dog, Pyrenean Mastiff and Spanish Mastiff

 Livestock Guardian Dogs developed to guard flocks of sheep and goats from wolves and bears.
 In spring and summer the pastures on the mountainside are better for grazing than in the lower countryside which surrounded the villages.
-So in the Pyrenean Mountain region separating France and Spain, LIvestock Guardian Dogs were developed to move flocks up the mountain range of the Great Pyrenees in the summer and bring them back to the shelter of the villages in the winter.
-Meawhile the Spanish Mastiff moved the flocks through trails within the remainder of Spain.
+So in the Pyrenean Mountain region separating France and Spain, Livestock Guardian Dogs were developed to move flocks up the mountain range of the Great Pyrenees in the summer and bring them back to the shelter of the villages in the winter.
+Meanwhile the Spanish Mastiff moved the flocks through trails within the remainder of Spain.

 As the map shows, the mountains of the Great Pyrenees divide France from Spain.
 So the Pyrenean Mountain Dog is the Livestock Guardian Dog which developed on the French side of the Pyrenean Mountains, the lesser known Pryenean Mastiff developed on the Spanish side North of the Ebro River while a third separate breed, the Spanish Mastiff developed in Spain on the South side of the Ebro River.